hashicorp/consul-template/README.md

 {{service "release.webapp@east-aws:8000"}}
 ```

-The example above is querying Consul for the "webapp" service, with the "release" tag, in the "east-aws" datacenter, using port "8000".
+The example above is querying Consul for healthy "webapp" services, with the "release" tag, in the "east-aws" datacenter, using port "8000".
 The tag, datacenter and port attributes are optional.
 To query all nodes of the "webapp" service (regardless of tag and port) for the current datacenter:

 ```liquid
 {{service "webapp"}}